dwinney/iterateKT/README.md

 setenv ITERATEKT /path/to/iterateKT # for csh
 ```

 The usual CMake installation may not work if you are running macOS.
-To circumvent this, a shell script has `macos_build.sh` is included to add extra necessary steps to get things working on a Mac.
+To circumvent this, the shell script `macos_build.sh` is included to get things working on a Mac.

 ##  USAGE
 The compiled executable pipes an analysis script, relevent header files, and the compiled library into ROOT's cling interpeter to run.